zeuxi141/MyEtherWallet/README.md

 - Logging into your wallet with a seed phrase.
 - Sending tokens to another address.
 - Viewing the transaction history of the wallet.
 ### These features only work on the Sepolia testnet.
-They can also work on the Ethereum network but may have some bugs. ####
+It can also work on the Ethereum network but may have some bugs. ####